 Don’t dismiss Tasks in the Reminders window

-While it is perfectly fine to press the Dismiss button for Recurring Appointments or Meetings, for Recurring Tasks this won’t result in a new Task item with a new reminder.
+While it is perfectly fine to press the Dismiss button for Recurring Appointments and Meetings, for Recurring Tasks this won’t result in a new Task item with a new reminder.
 Instead, you’ll only disable the reminder for that occurrence of the Task.

 To get a new occurrence of a Task, you’ll first have to mark the previous Task as completed.
 Outlook will then automatically create a new Task based on your recurrence pattern.